 BRUSSELS - Struggling local, regional and community media in Europe is to receive a financial boost of over 2 million euros through a new EU-funded project “Local Media for Democracy” (#localmedia4democracy).
 It aims to revive the local media landscape in the news desert areas with measures to build resilience, independence, and sustainability by improving their capacity in innovation, business strategies, and audience engagement.

-The project will be led by the European Federation of Journalists (EFJ) with a consortium of partners, the Centre for Media Freedom and Pluralism (CMPF), International Media Support (IMS) and Journalismfund.eu.
+The project will be coordinated by the European Federation of Journalists (EFJ) with a consortium of partners, the Centre for Media Freedom and Pluralism (CMPF), International Media Support (IMS) and Journalismfund.eu.
 It will inject €1,200,000 financial support through a Media Funding Scheme to at least 30 local, regional and community media who are struggling to serve the public interest in places where access to information has significantly decreased.
 The selected media will also receive technical and mentorship support to improve their organisational capacity, journalism innovation and business sustainability.

 A mapping research on news deserts in Europe will be carried out by CMPF with the aim to provide quality and comprehensive data on the “desertification” of EU local media so that policy-makers can make useful media policy to support regional, local and community news media.